SAP-archive/teched2020-DEV164/exercises/ex3/README.md

     displayBlock="true">
 ````

 3. Add `sap.f.GridList` to the `content` aggregation of the IconTabBar.
+An aggregation is a special relation between two UI element types.
+It is used to define the parent-child relationship within the tree structure.
+The parent end of the aggregation has cardinality 0..1, while the child end may have 0..1 or 0..*.
+The element's API offers convenient and consistent methods to deal with aggregations (e.g. to get, set, or remove target elements).
+Examples are table rows and cells, or the content of a table cell.

 ***SensorManager/webapp/view/Sensors.view.xml***